arrb/parcelLab/README.md

 You have the opportunity to search by email and makes a call to the back end.

 Second screen:
-This screen shows multiple rows of the orders you've made
+This screen shows multiple rows of the orders you've made.

 Third screen:
 On this screen, you can see a more detailed view of the order such as an image of the articles you've purchased.